 Why data analysis?
 What’s in it for you?

 Data analysis has always been the thing I like to do.
-Very important part of the analysis (and motivation to do it) has been the idea that results should be usable – somebody could use it to make a decision.
-Just crunching numbers for own sake is not very motivative.
+A very important part of the analysis (and motivation to do it) has been the idea that results should be usable – somebody could use them to make a decision.
+Just crunching numbers for it’s own sake is not very motivative.
 Also data analysis is something which is a mix of art, science and everyday business processes.
 It will never get boring!

 But you and IT?
 What led you to programming?

 I really got into data analysis after one training.
 I remember it very clearly – it was a moment that changed my life!
 I understood that I could learn to code and goodbye SPSS and Excel!
 I took online courses, bought books, attended a bootcamp and summer university to get better in data analysis.
 Final drop to change my career came when I started studying Conversion Master in IT at the University of Tartu.
 I understood that IT is important to create something meaningful in data analysis.
 I also have understood that I need a certain level of focused work (which programming is) to feel satisfied.
 If I would have to sit only in meetings all day I would feel dissatisfied very soon.